rockbenben/LearnData/docs/services/Huginn.md

 Visit [Evernote](https://dev.evernote.com/doc/) to set up an Evernote app and receive an api key and secret.
 Store these in the Evernote environment variables in the .env file.
 You will also need to create a [Sandbox](https://sandbox.evernote.com/Registration.action) account to use during development.

-Next, you’ll need to authenticate with Evernote in the [Services](http://huginnio.herokuapp.com/services) section.
+Next, you'll need to authenticate with Evernote in the [Services](http://huginnio.herokuapp.com/services) section.

 Options: